Hints and Tips

 • 20% Expert.

-• There are also five chairlifts, one pipe platter, and three conveyor lifts for beginners.
+• There are also six chairlifts, one pipe platter, and three conveyor lifts for beginners.

 Treble Cone